thescientist13/greenwood-full-stack-web-modules/README.md

 ### Greenwood

-With these patches upstreamed, Greenwood will be able to support CSS and JSON out of the box, and HTML through a plugin.
+With these patches up-streamed, Greenwood will be able to support CSS and JSON out of the box, and HTML through a plugin.
 This includes rendering in the browser and on the server, e.g. NodeJS.

 |      |  CSS  |   JSON  |  HTML  |
 |------|-------|---------|--------|